williamsayia/react-code-challenge/README.md

 React Router is used for navigation, with routes defined in App.

 ### State Management
 Local state is managed using React's useState and useEffect hooks.
+The three states managed are skips-used to store the fetched skip data, loading-used for tracking the loading state and error-stores the error messages if the API call fails.

+### prop validation
+Added prop validation for efficient error handling.
+First is the skipcard which includes size, hire_period_days, price_before_vat, allowed_on_road, allow_backup_wastel.
+Lastly the skiplists which includes the skips, loading and the error.